thewh1teagle/mobslide/README.md

 # Install
 1. Simply Download `mobslide` from [releases](https://github.com/thewh1teagle/mobslide/releases) on your PC and start it

+# I installed, what's now?
+Open some presentation in `Powerpoint` / `Google Slides`

+Scan the `QR` and control it with your phone!

 # Supported plaforms
 Works on MacOS and Windows.